Google Translate Disclaimer

 Climate Change Connection

-Our climate is changing, and these changes are affecting human health and wellbeing in Simcoe Muskoka, including infectious diseases transmitted by ticks and mosquitoes (also known as vector-borne diseases) like Lyme disease.
+Our climate is changing and these changes are affecting human health and well-being in Simcoe Muskoka, including infectious diseases transmitted by ticks and mosquitoes (also known as vector-borne diseases) like Lyme disease.
 Climate change, particularly increasing temperatures, creates more tick-friendly environments and longer seasons where ticks are active.
 Climate change is driving the rapid expansion of blacklegged ticks across Ontario and within Simcoe Muskoka.

 Climate change mitigation and adaptation will combat climate change and reduce the risks of Lyme disease and other climate-health risks.
 SMDHU is engaged in a number of strategies to help our community adapt to the changing climate-health risks.
 This includes surveillance, increasing awareness, encouraging prevention measures, and working with community and health care partners.